AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-3-RPA-and-Process-Cybersecurity.md

 ## AI Use Statement

-Generative AI was used during the planning, research and initial idea-development stages of this assessment.
-All selected artefacts and sources were independently reviewed by me.
+ChatGPT was used to support the planning and research stages of this assessment, including identifying relevant sources, organising ideas and improving the clarity.
+All selected artefacts (1,2,3,4) and sources were reviewed and verified by me.
+The final content was reviewed and edited by me, and I take responsibility for the submitted work.